Frequently Asked Questions about COVID-19

 - Recommend buddy up system for people who use drugs

 - It is advisable for clients who are on quarantine to find buddies who can bring them food, harm reduction supplies, medicines and drugs that they require.

-- Ensure clients maintain 2 meters from their buddy in order to minimize the risk of transmitting infected respiratory droplets from person to person.
+- Ensure clients maintain 2 metres from their buddy in order to minimize the risk of transmitting infected respiratory droplets from person to person.

 Some professionals will provide tele-rehabilitation (using technology to access physiotherapy services at a distance when an in-person visit is not possible), but there are also some on-line and self-help resources available to patients to utilize to manage chronic pain without the use of opioids or other pharmacological therapies.

-- High-risk activities for people who use substances who may be less likely to follow instructions around physical distancing and more likely to engage behaviours such as sharing drug equipment.
+- High-risk activities, such as sharing drug equipment, may lead people who use substances to be less likely to follow instructions around physical distancing or other public health guidance.

 - Stigma, social marginalization and economic challenges, including a lack of access to housing and health care can add to risk during this time.